How does Fluoride Enter Our Drinking Water?

 Excessive consumption of fluoride can cause fluorosis of the teeth and bones.
 While dental fluorosis has the most impact on children who are still forming their permanent teeth, skeletal fluorosis occurs in adults after prolonged exposure to fluoride in drinking water.

 What needs to be mentioned here is that skeletal fluorosis is not a product of fluoridation of water supplies as the levels are under control.
-It is prevalent among populations that consume groundwater high is fluoride content.
+It is prevalent among populations that consume groundwater with high fluoride content.

 According to a study published in 2017, prenatal fluoride exposure increases the risk of cognitive impairment in newborns.
 Higher levels of ingestion of the non-metal were also linked to lower IQ in the same study.